Betty teaches you the importance of keeping your OFFLINE identity separate from your ONLINE identity

 Safe Online Communication: Video Networking

 Video networking is a new form of social networking that allows anyone to upload and share videos they make, copy or find.
-Also called video-sharing sites, video networks allow you to watch or link to videos and share them with anyone in Cyberspace.
+Also called video-sharing sites, video networks allow you to watch or link to videos and share them with anyone in cyberspace.

 Sharing videos online is just as dangerous as sharing photos.
 A video of yourself, your family, your house, or even your school play could be full of personal information.
 You don't want to share that online with weirdo strangers!